COHRINT/et-ddf/README.md

 In addition, this repository provides a solution to windowed event-triggering filtering using an algorithm called Delta Tiering.
 The windowed communication problem can be defined as a situation in which there is a certain time period to communicate (share measurements in the case of ETDDF) but communication is not permitted outside of the time window.
 A buffer to store desired communications (measurements) is therefore necessary during the periods where communication is not permitted.
 Once the communication window opens, this buffer of communications is pulled and sent to the other asset.
 The Delta Tiering algorithm optimizes information sent to the other asset by maintaining multiple buffers and at pull time selecting the one with the most information.

 The basic filter in the repository is the ETFilter (Event Triggered Filter).
-This class implements an Extended Kalman Filter, the measurements able to be fused can be found in measurements.py.
+This class implements an Extended Kalman Filter.
 For non-windowed or more traditional asynchronous communication the Asset class is provided to manage common etfilters with other agents and implicit message generation.
 For windowed communication, the LedgerFilter class is provided that tracks all measurements, covariance intersects, and control inputs that the filter inputs.
 When a packet is received these ledgers are combined with the information in the packet from the other asset and then rolled forward to the present time fusing all of the combined information.
 The LedgerFiler similarly maintains a buffer (under the hood multiple buffers) of measurements that can be pulled at any time and transmitted to another asset.

 These algorithms, and their implementations in this repository are currently in use as part of DARPA sprinter project OFFSET, as well as a collaboration between Orbit Logic, the University of Colorado Boulder, the University of California San Diego, and the Office of Naval Research called MinAu (Minimal Autonomy).